 Why did OFM stop collecting data for GQ facilities with a capacity of less than 10 people?

 A facility with less than ten people usually represents a small number of persons being cared for in a structure that is typically classified as "housing" by the Census Bureau.
 The number of people living on-site is small and stable.
-Annual tracking of such facilities has no discernible effect on the city's population estimate, and not tracking these facilities will save both city and OFM staff time.
+Annual tracking of such facilities has no discernible effect on the jurisdiction population estimate, and not tracking these facilities will save both jurisdiction and OFM staff time.
 Because these smaller facilities can alternate between housing and GQs over the course of the decade, it is reasonable to treat them as part of the regular household population.